 What Kids Need: Solid Communication

 In part three of this series, What Kids Need, I want to talk about Solid Communication.
-This conversation level is different that casual, what’s going on conversation.
+This conversation level is different than casual, what’s going on conversation.
 These are serious conversations, helping them build skills for decisive moments in life.
 Those moments when they need to make the right decision in a difficult or very tempting situation when you’re not present.
-For this to happen without coming off as a warning or advice, parents first need to have built robust communication channels written about many times in this blog, which is now numbering at over 200 posts.
-So I won’t write about those skills.
-Instead, I want to offer three ideas for developing the opportunity to talk shop with your young person.
+When we establish robust communication channels with kids, they communicate with us.
+I want to offer three ideas for developing the opportunity to talk shop with your young person.

 Second, spend a whole day with one child.
-Take an entire day, and be together, doing some things they like doing, hang out, talk with them, be fully-present for them without any advice or stories.
+Take an entire day, and be together, doing some things they like doing, hang out, talk with them, be fully present for them without any advice or stories.
 Enjoy doing things together.
-When I was a child, my sister, me and my dad would all go fishing together nearly every Saturday.
+When I was a child, my sister, dad, and I would all go fishing together nearly every Saturday.
 That did two things, it gave the day for my older brother to be with mom, and my sister and I were with dad.
 Now in the perfect world, it would have been just my dad and me.
 When we take time to show this level of priority for your young person, we give them the feeling that they matter, that they are essential, that you support who they are and who they are becoming.

 I challenge you today to take some time for serious and reliable communication with your young person.
-Start with some world topics such as global warming, or the environment, flooding, weather events, and really find out what they know and also share some of your thoughts from over the years.
+Start with some world topics such as global warming, the environment, flooding, weather events, and find out what they know and share some of your thoughts from over the years.
 Careful not to get into too many long stories.
-In this case, it can be useful to share some historical perspective for our current events to help the young person to frame them.
+In this case, it can be helpful to share some historical perspectives for our current events to help the young person frame them.
 I hope that you will take the time to have a serious conversation with your young person.

 Yours for Better Parenting,